AntonioTorres23/OpenGL_Notes/Debugging.md

 #define glCheckError() glCheckError_(__FILE__, __LINE__)
 ```

 In case you're unaware of what the preprocessor directives `__FILE__` and `__LINE__` are: these variables get replace during compile time with the respective file and line they were compiled in.
-If we decide to stick with a large number of these `glCheckError` calls in our codebase it's helpful to more precise
+If we decide to stick with a large number of these `glCheckError` calls in our codebase it's helpful to more precisely know which `glCheckError` call returned the error.